-The third bjectives was related to challenges associated with diversity.
-It was concluded that following challenges were faced
+The fifth objective was related to challenges associated with diversity.
+From eight findings, it was concluded that;

-- 1. unacceptable behavior by other ethnical groups.
+- Students of color and girlsespecially face unacceptable behavior by other ethnical groups.
 Faculty members were also less satisfied.
-Especially women become a soft target for, and they are less satisfied. - 2. feeling of isolation due to cultural diversity. - cultural mismatch between student and teachers and teachers and family.
-The cultural pluralism that reflects ethnoculturally diverse society also gives birth to intolerance in students. - 4. teachers own attitude towards acceptence and understaning of diversity is an another problem.
-The problem is more multidimensional and powerful when it was unsupported by administration - 5. female minority students acceptence in the class.
+Especially women become a soft target for, and they are less satisfied. - 2.
+Students feel isolation due to cultural diversity. - 3.
+Teachers take it as the burden, not as a thing of joy as their job requirements were increased.
+The cultural mismatch between student and teachers and teachers and parents.
+The cultural pluralism that reflects ethnoculturally diverse society also gives birth to intolerance in students. - 4.
+Teachers own attitude is an another problem.
+The problem is more multidimensional and powerful when it was unsupported by administration. - 5.
+The problem is more prominent for female students if they are in minorities in the classas compared to any other situation.

-7. Recommendations
+5. Recommendations